AdrianSkar/markdown/fcc_guide.md

 ---
-title: Comparison with the strict equality operator
+title: Practice comparing different values
 ---
-## Comparison with the strict equality operator
+## Practice comparing different values

 ### Problem explanation:
-· _Use the strict equality operator in the `if` statement so the function will return "Equal" when `val` is strictly equal to `7`._
+· _Modify the function so that it returns "Equal" only when the values are **strictly** equal._

 #### Hint 1
 Remember from last exercise that _equality is different from assignment (`=`), which assigns the value at the right of the operator to a variable in the left._<sup><a href="#cite1">1</a></sup>